settlemint/docs/docs/using-platform/19_application-access-tokens.md

 ## Create an application access token

 Navigate to the **application** for which you want to create an application access token.

-Click **App Access Tokens** in the left navigation, this opens a form where you can create your new application access token.
+Click on the **Add an application access token** button, this opens a form where you can create your new application access token.

-Follow these steps to create your application access token:

 1. Choose a **name** for your application access token.
 2. Select an **expiration date**.
+Be sure to select an appropriate expiration date, since you cannot update it later.
 3. Select a scope type.
 There are two types of scope: **All** or **Specific**.
    1. If you selected **All**, you grant access to all services of the application.
 If you add more services to the application later, this access token will grant access to these new services as well.
    2. If you selected **Specific**, you can choose which specific services this access token will grant access to.
+   3. You can also update the scopes of your application access token later.
 4. Click **Confirm** to create your application access token.

 :::warning Warning